 At national level, the UK pledged to: protect and promote children and women’s rights through various policy initiatives; and to tackle discrimination against minorities.

 Internationally, the UK made commitments to: encourage countries to uphold their international obligations with respect to freedom of expression; promote greater religious tolerance; promote the Guiding Principles on Business and Human Rights; tackle impunity and support the Office of the Special Representative of the Secretary-General on sexual violence in conflict; stop modern day slavery; cooperate with Special Procedures and improve its response rate to communications; engage fully and effectively with the UPR; and promote the mainstreaming of human rights throughout the UN.

-An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has high-levels of cooperation with Special Procedures, having accepted 14 out of 15 visit requests and responded to 10 out of 15 communications.
+An analysis of steps taken by the UK in fulfilment of its international level pledges shows that it has high-levels of cooperation with Special Procedures, having accepted 16 out of 20 visit requests and responded to all communications (24).
 Regarding UPR, the UK’s own report was presented by a high-level delegation, and it submitted a detailed mid-term report on implementation.
 The UK actively participated in the UPR reviews of 187 other states during the first cycle.